The Patent Litigation Law Review: Nigeria

 - it will suffer serious damage if the order is not granted; and

-- there is clear evidence that the defendant has in its possession incriminating documents or items, and that there is a real possibility that the defendant may destroy such materials before an application on notice can be made.16
+- there is clear evidence that the defendant has in its possession incriminating documents or items, and that there is a real possibility that the defendant may destroy those materials before an application on notice can be made.15

 - the parties in the concurrent proceedings are the same;